 - Suicidal thoughts and self-harming behaviors

-- General social isolation that could make it harder for a person to reach out and find the interactions that they so desperately need
+- General social isolation could make it harder for a person to reach out and find the interactions that they so desperately need

 This is an aspect of nursing home neglect that we must take seriously.
 When the elderly are neglected, they may not get the social interaction that they want and need, they may become isolated, and they could wind up dealing with a wide range of negative ramifications.
 Neglect could even shorten the course of a person’s life.